ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 **Question 8**

-In this example usage of Reproman, we are not going to use amazon web services or a high performance computing cluster, we are only going to use the machine at our disposal.
+In the following example usage of ReproMan, we are not going to use Amazon Web Services or a high performance computing cluster, we are only going to use the machine at our disposal.
-However, once you practice the syntax of Reproman, changing the command from running locally to an overpowered machine halfway across the country will be straightforward.
+However, once you practice the syntax of ReproMan, changing the command from running locally to a highly powered machine halfway across the country will be straightforward.
+Lets see how...

-First, we need to create what Reproman calls a `resource`, where the resource can be your own computer, a singularity image, some other computer in a closet, or an instance from Amazon.
+First, we need to create what ReproMan calls a `resource`.
+A resource can be your own computer, a singularity image, some other computer in a closet, or an instance from Amazon.

-We will call our resource `my-local-shell`, unscramble the below command to create our resource.
+In this example, we will call our resource `my-local-shell`.
+Unscramble the below command to create our resource.
 - `reproman shell create --resource-type my-local-shell`